JoeyStanley/real/_posts/2019-08-19-3d-vowel-plots-with-rayshader.md

 ```
 <img class="rounded" src="/images/plots/rayshader/iy_with_words.jpeg" width = "85%"/>

 So, to get the 3D plot to work with rayshader, I need some variable that should act as the depth dimension.
 In Morgan-Wall's example, he adopts a pretty standard technique when looking at coordinate data.
-You basically overlay some tessalating shape like a hexagon, count how many points are in each hexagon, and color that cell based on how may points there are in it.
+You basically overlay some tessellating shape like a hexagon, count how many points are in each hexagon, and color that cell based on how may points there are in it.
 I haven't seen this used too much in vowel data, other than Bill Kretzschmar's recent work, but it's a possibility.<span class="sidenote">Also, see my recent presentation at [DH2019](/blog/dh2019).</span> Fortunately, this is straightforward with `geom_hex`.

 ```r
 hex_plot <- ggplot(my_iy, aes(F2, F1)) +